zopencommunity/meta/docs/Guides/TerminalOnZOS.md

 Character encodings are a complex issue, so I will restrict this to the basics of ISO8859-1 and UTF-8 encodings and setting up your terminal emulator correctly.

-I noticed when I tried to to issue:
+I noticed when I tried to issue:
 ```
 man --locale=fr vim
 ```